MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/eu-tax-identification-number.md

 #### <a name="keywordslithuaniaeutaxfilenumber"></a>Keywords_lithuania_eu_tax_file_number

-número de imposto
+número do imposto

-imposto não.
+n º do imposto

-imposto não #
+n º do imposto

 taxnumber #